Safer sleep for babies

 Some experts think that using a dummy when you settle your baby to sleep may reduce the risk of SIDS.
 But not all experts agree as the evidence isn’t strong enough.

-If you decide to use a dummy, experts advise waiting until breastfeeding is established.
-This is usually by the time your baby is about a month old.
+If you decide to use a dummy, experts advise waiting until your baby is breastfeeding (or chestfeeding) regularly.
+This is usually by the time they are about a month old, if you are choosing to breastfeed then.

 Regular dummy use is the best way to use a dummy.
-This means offering your baby a dummy each time you put them down for a sleep, day or night.
-You and your baby will also find it easier to have a regular sleep routine.
-If the dummy falls out of your baby’s mouth during sleep, you don’t need to put it back in.
+This means offering your baby a dummy every time they’re going to sleep, day or night.

 Can I co-sleep with my baby?

-Co-sleeping is very much a personal choice, so we would advise you to read all the information on safer co-sleeping so you can make an informed decision.
+Co-sleeping is a personal choice.
+Read, watch or listen to trusted information on safer co-sleeping so you can make an informed decision.

-Even if you decide not to co-sleep, it’s worth reading this information so you can make your bed a safer place for your baby just in case you doze off accidentally.
+Even if you decide not to co-sleep, it’s worth reading this information so you can make your bed a safer place for your baby just in case you fall asleep accidentally.

 It is important to know that co-sleeping with your baby can be very dangerous in some circumstances.
 You shouldn’t co-sleep with your baby if:

-• either you or your partner smokes (even if you don’t smoke in the bedroom)
+• either you or your partner sharing your bed smokes (even if you don’t smoke in the bedroom)

 • either you or your partner has drunk alcohol, taken drugs or taken medications that may make you sleepy

-You should not co-sleep your baby for the first year if they were born prematurely (before 37 weeks) or born at a low weight (2.5kg or 5½ lbs or less).
+• your baby was born prematurely (before 37 weeks) or born at a low weight (2.5kg or 5½ lbs or less).

 You should never sleep on a sofa or armchair with your baby.
-This is very dangerous and can increase the risk of SIDS by 50 times.
+This is dangerous and is linked to a higher risk of SIDS.

 If you do choose to co-sleep with your baby, the safest place is a clear space on a firm, flat mattress.
 You should follow this safety advice: